 Some time ago, I bought a white board and two markers.
 To write myself encouraging phrases from Steve Jobs and the others, and… You see where I’m going?
 No?
 Too bad, because I don’t feel like giving too many explanations today.
 Still, you know what’s on my board these days?
 A question mark!
 Like this: ?
 What am I asking?
 Whom am I asking?
 Why am I asking?
 It there anything to be asked at all?
 Does anybody have the answer?
 And no, it cannot be 42!

 Today I died a little.
-It’s nothing new for me, it just happened too sudden, I had no warnings and for a moment, the thought of dying for more than a little was present again.
+It’s nothing new for me, it just happened too suddenly, it came without warning, and for a moment, the thought of dying for more than a little was present again.
 Wearing a red dress and smelling of Channel’s Allure, it strutted around, intimidating any other thought that had not succumbed to its suffocating scent.

-I had an incredibly stressful day in the office, one of those days when you want to go to your manager and ask for a raise for having to deal with idiots.
-Some people are either playing stupid, or they are plain stupid, I don’t know what’s worse.
+I had an incredibly stressful day in the office, one of those days when you just want to go to your manager and ask for a raise for having to deal with idiots.
+Some people are either playing stupid, or they are just plain stupid, I don’t know which is worse.